neoremind/fluent-validator/README.md

                 .on(car.getManufacturer(), new CarManufacturerValidator())

-Use `failOver()` method to ignore the failures so that all the valiators will be performed.
+Use `failOver()` method to ignore the failures so that all the validators will be performed.

     FluentValidator.checkAll().failOver()
                 .on(car.getManufacturer(), new CarManufacturerValidator())